mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 }
 ```

-But once an article is retrieved, the following article will probably be the same if we use this *getRandomNumber* method.
+But once an article is retrieved, the following article will probably be the same if we use the previous *getRandomNumber* method.

 ## Don't post duplicate articles in a time frame.